Handling Dental Emergencies in Omaha: Tips for Quick Relief and Treatment

 If you are experiencing discomfort, our team leaves time available for emergency appointments – call us today!

 Excruciating tooth pain can be a sign of a dental emergency, and it’s important to seek professional help as soon as possible.
-However, if you’re experiencing severe tooth pain and can’t see our dentists immediately, there are a few things you can do to alleviate the discomfort.
+However, if you’re experiencing severe tooth pain and can’t see our dentists immediately, you can do a few things to alleviate the discomfort.

 • Over-the-counter pain relievers like ibuprofen or acetaminophen can help to reduce inflammation and alleviate pain